Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 #### Martial (Willpower)

-In the right hands, thaumaturgy can be a powerful destructive force, and an excellent means of self-defense.
+In the right hands, thaumaturgy can be a powerful destructive force, and an excellent means of self-defence.
 For those who have learnt thaumaturgy in a certain setting, this is their primary focus.
 Thaumaturgy is learnt for combat across the city, whether for the means of oppression in the case of the militia, liberation in the case of political rebels, or simple survival in the case of a khepri walking past a Quiller gang after dark.
 After all, a would-be Quiller harasser may become less than confident should that khepri begin to form sparks of crackling unlight from her fingers.

-The **Martial thaumaturgic skill uses the Willpower characteristic**, as a reflection of the necessity that the user should remain displined and focussed in high-pressure, combat or near-combat situations, and the fact that this will have been the focus of their thaumaturgic training.
+The **Martial thaumaturgic skill uses the Willpower characteristic**, as a reflection of the necessity that the user should remain disciplined and focussed in high-pressure, combat or near-combat situations, and the fact that this will have been the focus of their thaumaturgic training.

 A PC with at least one point in this skill gains access to the following spells: Attack, Augment, Conjure, Curse, Heal and Utility.